 - Work at a fun place part-time, like an art studio, music venue, or flower shop

-- Earn passive income through dividend stocks, high-interest savings accounts, P2P lending, and affiliate marketing
+- Earn passive income through dividend stocks, high-interest savings accounts, P2P lending,

 4. Seek opportunities to save

 Another great way to start building your retirement is to focus on saving money and reinvest the dollars that you save back into your future.
 Here are a few unique ways to start saving and increase your savings rate today: